 The Sims 1 is an all-time classic.
-Released over 20 years ago, it is still a fun and addicting game to play today.
+Released over 20 years ago, it's still a fun and addicting game to play today.
 However, it can be a bit tricky to install on a modern computer.

 This difficulty is for several reasons.
 First of all, you have no hope of installing from your old game disks on Windows 10, as the DRM used for The Sims 1 is not compatible with modern operating systems.
 Because of this, the disks are rendered unreadable.

 This is easily bypassed by using a digital download, but that opens more cans of worms.
 One must be careful to obtain the files from a safe site, as any form of online downloading carries risks if you're careless about your sources.
+You don't need to worry about piracy, though, as the game is so old that it is classed as abandonware – software no longer protected or maintained by its creators.
 I personally used and recommend Old Games Download for my game files.

 However, downloading is just the start of things.
 This guide will show you how to get your game running as smoothly as possible on a modern system.

 Finding Your Game's Install Directory